 Grants & Corporations

-The Grant Compliance Section of the Management and Finance Department coordinates grant policies and procedures for Bexar County, to include exploration, development, and administration of various entitlement/competitive grant opportunities.
+The Grants Division of the Budget and Finance Department coordinates grant policies and procedures for Bexar County, to include exploration, development, and administration of various grant opportunities; including working with various County Offices and Departments, as well as Elected and Appointed Officials to ensure the excellent stewardship of state and federal grant funds.

 Grant Compliance is responsible for the coordination, execution, and reporting of the following Bexar County U.S. Department of Justice Grants: